andersbogsnes/ml_tooling/docs/baseclass.rst

 ~~~~~~~~~~~~~~~~~~

 To test which estimator performance best use the :meth:`~ml_tooling.baseclass.Model.test_estimator` method.
-This method trains the models on the train split and acces the performance on the test split.
+This method trains the models on the train split and evaluates the performance on the test split.
 It returns a model
 with the best estimator and a :class:`~ml_tooling.result.ResultGroup`.

 .. doctest::